Clothes Moth Identification

-Clothes moths are insects.
+Clothes moths are small, nondescript brown moths.
 They are a very specific kind of moth whose larvae -- caterpillars -- feed on stored organic fibers like wool.
 Contrary to popular belief, the adult moths do not damage your sweaters -- it's their tiny caterpillars.
 Also contrary to popular belief, none of the moths that come to your porch lights have larvae that eat fibers.
 Nearly all moth caterpillars live outside and eat leaves.
 There are only a couple of kinds of moths that you need to worry about, and It's the caterpillars that do all the damage.
 So it's the caterpillars that you want to control if you want to save your sweaters, rugs, and valuable textiles.

 A Clothes Moth and Caterpillars

 The caterpillar that does all of the damage to your stored textiles is a plain, white larva about a half-inch long when full grown.
 Like all moths, and also like all butterflies, beetles, and many other insects, the caterpillar's main job is to eat.
 Then it spins a cocoon, and turns into a moth.
 The moths themselves don't eat.
 Which means..

 The moths do not eat your sweaters!
 In fact, many kinds of moths don't even have functional mouthparts -- they rely on the caterpillar stage to store up all the energy they'll need for their short life as an adult moth.